blyxxyz/mime2ext/README.md

 ## See also

-- [`mime_guess`](https://crates.io/crates/mime_guess), which converts in the opposite direction.
-It inspired the design of this crate.
+- [`mime_guess`](https://crates.io/crates/mime_guess), which mainly converts in the opposite direction.
+It can also convert mime types to extensions but often suggests rarely-used extensions.